Release Me (Eddie Miller song): Writing credits

 Although Eddie Miller later claimed to have written the song in 1946—only being able to record it himself in 1949—he actually co-wrote it with Robert Yount in 1949.
 As they were working at that time with Dub Williams, a pseudonym of James Pebworth, they gave him one-third of the song.
 The song was released with the writing credited to Miller-Williams-Gene, as Yount was using his stage name of Bobby Gene.

-Although owner of Four Star Records William McCall would usually add his pseudonym "W.S.
+Although the owner of 4 Star Records, William McCall, would usually add his pseudonym "W.S.
 Stevenson" to the credit of songs he published, he failed to do so in 1949.
-However, in 1957, Miller and Yount entered into a new publishing agreement with Four Star Records, in which "W.S.
+However, in 1957, Miller and Yount entered into a new publishing agreement with 4 Star Records, in which "W.S.
 Stevenson" replaced Williams as co-writer.

 Yount signed away his royalty rights to William McCall in 1958, after which the credits to the song officially became "Miller-Stevenson", although multiple variations also existed.
 For example, Engelbert Humperdinck's United Kingdom 45 is credited to Eddie Miller, Robert Yount, Dub Williams and Robert Harris.
 The Harris credit, however, turned out to be another pseudonym for James Pebworth (along with Dub Williams).

 With the bankruptcy of Four Star’s successor in interest, the copyright to the song was acquired by Acuff-Rose Music.
 When the initial term of copyright ended in 1983, it was renewed for a second term.
 Between 1983 and 1985 Acuff-Rose paid royalties to Yount, until they were notified by the family of the deceased William McCall of the 1958 assignment.
 Acuff-Rose then suspended payments until the dispute between the claimants was resolved.
 On December 24, 1996 the United States Courts of Appeals, Ninth Circuit, upheld the claim of the McCalls.